 - provide case coordination, actively supporting families to access required services

-- record relevant data about intake, assessment and actions and outcomes achieved, enabling oversight by FACS and Aboriginal Community Controlled Mechanisms.
+- record relevant data about intake, assessment and actions and outcomes achieved, enabling oversight by DCJ and Aboriginal Community Controlled Mechanisms.

 - a service provider seeking brokerage and step down supports

 - a service provider within the tier of Aboriginal Community Response seeking higher intensity family supports to complement other service delivery or